FilippoGalli001/Drift-Music-AI/README.md

 ## Core Concept

 The project is inspired by Michael Viega's concept of **"listening in the ambient mode"**.
-Instead of creating a structured song, Drift generates a soundscape that is, in the words of Brian Eno, "as ignorable as it is interesting."

-By analyzing the emotion in a user's voice, we generate a unique sonic environment in real-time.
-This invites the listener to "drift" through the textures and atmospheres of the sound, facilitating a state of mindful listening and potentially making them aware of "distant or forgotten parts of one's self."
+By analyzing the emotion in a user's voice, we generate a unique environment in real-time that invites the listener to "drift" through the textures and atmospheres of the sound, facilitating a state of mindful listening and potentially making them aware of "distant or forgotten parts of one's self."

 ## Features